system76/tech-docs/src/models/thelio-massive-b1.2/repairs.md

 ## Replacing the RAM:

 Thelio Massive b1.2 supports up to 1536GB (12x128GB) of RAM, or 768GB (6x128GB) per CPU.
+The RAM is Registered ECC DDR4 DIMMs running at a speed of 2933MHz.
 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 15 minutes